holstt/reddit-discord-bot/README.md

 ## About

 Features include:
-- Request top X reddit posts from a specified subreddit within a given time frame.
+- Request top X reddit posts from a specified subreddit
-- Choose time frame
+- Choose time frame for posts
 - Choose "sort by" setting

 Example: